19hours/sg-statutes/Acts/Bills of Sale Act.md

 (a) if the amount the payment of which is thereby secured is less than $100;

-(b) if it is not made in the form set out in the First Schedule; and
+(b) if it is not made in the form set out in the First Schedule;

 (c) if it is made or given wholly or in part in consideration of a pre-existing debt.